Key4Life Mentors' Manual

 Subsequent meetings

 During the 3-way meeting, the young man and the mentor will agree the level of support needed.
-There are no hard rules and, importantly, it will be led/determined by the young man.
+There are no hard rules and, importantly, it will be led/determined by the you.

 Meet-ups can regularly include jointly agreed practical activities that relate to goals/action steps.

-Activities can vary from cooking at home to walking, bowling or simply a coffee in a café during which mentors can:
+Activities can vary; walking, bowling or simply a coffee in a café during which mentors can:

 • Prompt conversation around beliefs, values, needs and who they want to be